Skip to main content

 What should I do immediately after a car accident in Long Beach?

-After a car accident in Long Beach: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Long Beach car accident lawyer before giving recorded statements.
+After a car accident in Long Beach: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+Use this answer differently when Lakewood & Carson, Governor George Deukmejian Courthouse, or a public-entity notice issue changes who holds the proof.
+The answer is stronger when the body-shop supplement and proof-gap memo are reviewed together instead of being left in separate folders.

 How do I file a police report for a car accident in Long Beach?